-Getting a vanity license plate in Texas is generally a straightforward process.
+Getting a Texas drivers license is just part of the fun.
+Once you’ve got the legal okay to hit the road you can make your presence known with a vanity license plate.
 What you’ll specifically need to do depends entirely on the type of plate customization you’re looking for.
-Through the Texas DMV website and the Texas site at MyPlates.com, you can research specific plates and learn more about your options.
+Both the Texas DMV website and the Texas site at MyPlates.com, provide specific plate information and resources for learning more about your options.

 In this article, we’ll review some of the basics you’ll need to know as you choose and register Texas vanity license plates.

 Texas offers an almost endless number of different options to customize your license plate.
 You can choose from: